RadialDevGroup/ombudsman/management/ONBOARDING.md

   - Subscribe to the slack channels
   - Where to find project briefings
   - How to get added to the Heroku and Pivotal
 - If you have questions or concerns about a project, talk to your Developer Lead.
-If that’s not working, then escalate it to the Director of Engineering or Ben.
+If that’s not working, then escalate it to the Team Lead.
+- If they have not officially met, introduce the new employee to their Team Lead.
 - Schedule one-on-ones and 90 day review.
+- Ask Ben and the Director of Engineering to set up skip-levels.

 ### Developer Lead Onboarding
   - Discuss Developer Lead resources: